 low back pain

 Smoking hurts the digestive system, which means the body doesn’t get the nutrients it needs.
-Smoking does this by:
+Some digestive conditions include:

-Increasing acidity, increasing the risk for an infection that leads to open sores in the stomach or small intestine (called
+- Peptic ulcers—Increased acidity increases the risk for an infection that leads to open sores in the stomach or small intestine, causing pain and discomfort.

-- Changing the way the liver handles drugs and alcohol
+- Altered liver function—Changes the way the liver handles drugs and alcohol, which can lead to liver disease.

 Smokers notice the change in their brains almost the minute they light up.
 Smoking quickly changes brain chemistry, affecting mood and often leading to addiction.
 Brain chemistry changes, as well as decreased blood flow, increase the risk for: